-Finally, the customary law plea of necessity involves the allegation that a certain breach of an international obligation was the only way for a state to safeguard an essential interest against a grave and imminent peril, but is only available if the state invoking necessity has not contributed to the creation of that situation, if the obligation in question does not exclude the possibility of invoking necessity, and if the breach does not itself result in a serious impairment of an essential interest of the international community or the states towards which the obligation exists.
+Finally, the customary law plea of necessity involves the allegation that a certain breach of an international obligation was the only way for a state to safeguard an essential interest against a grave and imminent peril, [17] but is only available if the state invoking necessity has not contributed to the creation of that situation, if the obligation in question does not exclude the possibility of invoking necessity, and if the breach does not itself result in a serious impairment of an essential interest of the international community or the states, or states, towards which the obligation exists.
 Necessity has been invoked in a number of contexts in international disputes over the past two centuries, including in the context of the investment disputes resulting from the 2001 Argentine crisis discussed above.

-As noted by the ILC: [19]
+As noted by the ILC:

-[o]n balance, State practice and judicial decisions support the view that necessity may constitute a circumstance precluding wrongfulness under certain very limited conditions, and this view is embodied in [Article 25 of the ILC Articles].
+[o]n balance, state practice and judicial decisions support the view that necessity may constitute a circumstance precluding wrongfulness under certain very limited conditions, and this view is embodied in [article 25 of the ILC Articles].
 The cases show that necessity has been invoked to preclude the wrongfulness of acts contrary to a broad range of obligations, whether customary or conventional in origin.
-It has been invoked to protect a wide variety of interests, including safeguarding the environment, preserving the very existence of the State and its people in time of public emergency, or ensuring the safety of a civilian population.
+It has been invoked to protect a wide variety of interests, including safeguarding the environment, preserving the very existence of the state and its people in time of public emergency, or ensuring the safety of a civilian population.
 But stringent conditions are imposed before any such plea is allowed.
+[18]

-The condition that probably becomes the highest obstacle to overcome is that the breach for which necessity is pled must be the 'only way' available to safeguard the essential interest at stake, which may render the remedy unavailable if other alternatives exist, however expensive or inconvenient.

-The ILC goes as far as suggesting that any alternative way 'is not limited to unilateral action but may also comprise other forms of conduct available through cooperative action with other States or through international organizations, nearing that, in its view, necessity would not be validly invoked if a pleading state could, through any alternative means, at any cost and in spite of all inconvenience (short of breaching other international obligations), have overcome the threat to the imperilled essential interest.
+Probably the condition that becomes the highest obstacle to overcome is that the breach for which necessity is pled must be the 'only way' available to safeguard the essential interest at stake, which may render the remedy unavailable if other alternatives exist, however expensive or inconvenient.
+The ILC goes as far as suggesting that any alternative way 'is not limited to unilateral action but may also comprise other forms of conduct available through cooperative action with other states or through international organisations',[19] meaning that, in its view, necessity would not be validly invoked if a pleading state could, through any alternative means to be reached, at any cost and in spite of all inconvenience (short of breaching other international obligations), have overcome the threat to the imperiled essential interest.